Why people use Google

 It is one of any marketers ultimate goals – making a consumer loyal to a particular brand.
 How does one go about turning potential, current, or even competitors customers into their own loyal customers.
 This question is asked by marketers alike all over the world.
 To answer these questions we will be looking at Google.

 The first thing you notice when you visit Google is that the site design is extremely simple and well laid out.
 If you look at the Google site design today and compare it to the design in the late 1990’s and early 2000’s it is still relatively the same.
 There haven’t been any major overhauls in design at all.
 What does this mean to a consumer?
 Well, it shows consistency and reliability.
 This leaves a good feeling in the consumers mind knowing that they do not have to worry about change or learning something new.
-In comparison to Live and Yahoo (which are constantly changing) this is a welcoming feeling.
+In comparison to Bing and Yahoo (which are constantly changing) this is a welcoming feeling.
 But it isn’t just about looks.

 Functionality is important too.
 When it comes to a search engine the most important thing is to have relevant search results.
 Of course, the term relevancy is subjective and each person has their own opinion, however, in the case of Google from what I have seen is that people use Google itself to help determine what is relevant.
 For example, search “Computer help” on Google and then on Yahoo – the results are different, but which one is more relevant?
 Well, all opinions are based on something and when it comes to relevant search results most people base their opinions on Google’s results.
 This of course generally turns out in Google’s favor.

 Again, consumers like reliable products.
 Additionally being comfortable with a product is key, no consumer will use or buy something they are not comfortable with.
 Google has built a product which is safe, reliable, and relevant to people’s needs.
 They have created a solution to the need of finding information online better than anyone else.
-Because of those reasons we have built a dependence on Google to find information and without it we (consumers) would most likely be lost online.
+Because of those reasons we have built a dependence on Google to find information and without it we (user) would most likely be [more] lost online.

 Why do you use Google?
 Leave a comment!